owenonline/unitree_sim_isaaclab_mimic/README.md

 This project is built on **Isaac Lab** to simulate **Unitree robots** in various tasks, facilitating data collection, playback, generation, and model validation.
 It can be used in conjunction with the [xr_teleoperate](https://github.com/unitreerobotics/xr_teleoperate) repository for dataset collection.
 The project adopts the same DDS communication protocol as the real robot to enhance code generality and ease of use.

-Currently, this project uses Unitree G1 with gripper (G1-29dof-gripper) and Unitree G1 with three-finger dexterous hand (G1-29dof-dex3) to build simulation scenarios for different tasks.
-The specific task scene names and illustrations are shown in the table below.
-Tasks with `Wholebody` in their names can perform movement operations:
+Currently, the project employs Unitree G1/H1-2 robots equipped with different actuators, and provides simulation scenarios for multiple tasks.
+The task names and corresponding illustrations are summarized in the table below.
+Tasks that include `Wholebody` in their names enable mobile operations.

 <table align="center">
   <tr>
     <th>G1-29dof-gripper</th>
     <th>G1-29dof-dex3</th>
     <th>G1-29dof-inspire</th>
+    <th>H1-2-inspire</th>
   </tr>
   <tr>
     <td align="center">